 To make further reductions, in 2017 we committed to new global 2025 goals to reduce water in the production of our raw materials by 30%, and to further reduce the water we use in stores, distribution centres and head offices by 10% (compared to 2015).

 Towards zero waste

-In 2016, we committed to zero waste to landfill in our operations in Europe, where we are also investigating what it would take to develop end-of-life product solutions for our customers.
-With products such as our GOLD level Cradle-to-Cradle CertifiedTM T-shirt developed this year, we’re also one step closer to our goal of circular fashion.
+In 2017, C&A committed to sending zero waste to landfill from C&A stores, distribution centres and head offices by 2025.
+With products such as our GOLD level Cradle-to-Cradle CertifiedTM collection developed in 2017, we’re also one step closer to our goal of circular fashion.

 Zero Discharge of Hazardous Chemicals, Sustainable Apparel Coalition, C&A Foundation, World Resources Institute, Aligned Incentives, IPE, Greenpeace, China National Textile and Apparel Council (CNTAC), Fashion for Good, Solidaridad, Partnership for Sustainable Textiles, Dutch Covenant for Sustainable Apparel and Textile